August 14

 In prolonged consumption, there is the tolerance effect.
 However, for that to happen 4 weeks are just not enough.

-There is the apparent difference in how people without and people with the disease respond to caffeine and coffee.
+There is an apparent difference in how people without and people with the disease respond to caffeine and coffee.

-There was another study at the Duke University about coffee.
-The researchers had individuals with T2D that were regular coffee drinkers.
+There was another study at Duke University about coffee.
+The researchers had individuals with T2D who were regular coffee drinkers.

 They monitored the blood sugar of these coffee drinkers when they were doing their everyday activities.
 It was shown that during the day, their blood sugar would soar just after drinking coffee.